-The overriding consideration in deciding whether to allow the use of a particular place or facility for expressive activity is whether that activity would interfere with the central educational mission of the university or the primary uses of its premises.
+The overriding consideration in deciding whether to allow the use of a particular place or facility for speech activity is whether that speech would interfere with the central educational mission of the university or the primary uses of its premises.

 Therefore, classes or other scheduled activities shall not be materially disrupted.
-Public assembly, discussion or demonstration shall not disturb or interfere with any program, event, or activity approved prior to the public assembly, discussion, or demonstration; shall not disturb or interfere with normal operations and activities of the university; and shall not occur at the same time as other major events already scheduled on campus.
+Public assembly, discussion or demonstration shall not disturb or interfere with any program, event, or activity approved prior to the public assembly, discussion or demonstration; shall not disturb or interfere with normal operations and activities of the university; and will not be scheduled during other major events already scheduled on campus.

-Mere annoyance or inconvenience are not enough to constitute interference with the university's educational mission under these guidelines.
-The expressive activity involved must be fundamentally incompatible with regular educational activities in order to be disallowed.
+Mere annoyance or inconvenience are not enough to constitute interference under these guidelines.
+The speech activity involved must be fundamentally incompatible with normal activity in order to be disallowed.